cs1302uga/cs1302-tutorials/components/components.md

       visibility if you wish to do so.

-   1. Your class should have instance variables for the other nodes in the sub-graph.
-For example, you will need an instance variable called `urlLayer` of type `HBox` as well as instance variables for the remaining nodes.
+   1. Your class should have instance variables for the other nodes in the sub-graph (make sure to import all required classes).
+      For example, you will need
+      an instance variable called `urlLayer` of type `HBox` as well as instance variables for the remaining nodes.
       For the most part, these can be cut and paste from the `ImageApp` class.
 Any instance variables that you move into the `ImageLoader` class can be removed from `ImageApp`.
+You can also remove any imports that are no longer needed in `ImageApp`.

    1. In `ImageLoader`, add a default constructor that explicitly calls `super()`.
 After the call to `super`, the constructor